 Sales Targets we don’t use them and our staff are not given them.
 Now yes for a business to survive figures have to be reached basic common sense would dictate this but Good ethics and practices combined with natural growth will ensure this.
 Dictating to our staff minimum sales figures will only force them to potentially use underhand selling techniques or selling finance to people with extremely poor credit rating at eye watering APR% Something we are strongly against.

 Now this is a huge one almost like a dirty secret amongst the sales industry and is most common in smaller establishments.
 The law dictates 6 Months so you get 6 Months simple as!
-Most company’s will give 3 months standard with there chosen warranty provider (our currently being the AA) and then attempt to sell you the further 3 months or Once your 3 Months runs out leave you to foot the bill.
+Most company’s will give 3 months standard with there chosen warranty provider (our currently being the RAC) and then attempt to sell you the further 3 months or Once your 3 Months runs out leave you to foot the bill.